Skip to main content

 Why We Built Ovra

 We started Ovra because we watched AI agents fail at the simplest thing: paying for something.
-Here's the problem we saw and why we decided to build the solution.
+Late 2025, every alternative meant hardcoding a card into agent context.
+We decided to build the infrastructure layer that wasn't there — EU-native, API-first, agent-aware from day one.

 We didn't start with a grand thesis about agentic payments infrastructure.
 We started with a broken demo.